whym/wikihadoop/README.rst

    checkout
    http://svn.wikimedia.org/svnroot/mediawiki/trunk/tools/wsor/diffs``.
    See its `Differ's readme file`_ for more details and other requirements.

+   Note: mappers need to be distributed to the computing nodes under the same path.
+To do so, you can use the ``-file`` option of Hadoop Streaming or copy the necessary files manually.

 .. _Differ's readme file: http://svn.wikimedia.org/svnroot/mediawiki/trunk/tools/wsor/diffs/README.txt
 .. _StreamWikiDumpInputFormat: https://github.com/whym/wikihadoop/blob/master/mapreduce/src/contrib/streaming/src/java/org/wikimedia/wikihadoop/StreamWikiDumpInputFormat.java